cmanv/zwm/readme.md

 # DESCRIPTION

 **zwm** is a dynamic tiling window manager for X11.
 It features a number of configurable keyboards control functions, workspaces and a configurable menu.
-It is able to send and receive messages from a complemantary program such as a statusbar.
+It is also able to send and receive messages through sockets.

 # COMMAND LINE OPTIONS

 **-c** _filename_

 > Use _filename_ as configuration file.